mopinion/mopinion-sdk-android-web/README.md

 ### Android Studio
 #### <a name="configure">Configure your app's build config</a>
+Use GitHub packages instead of Jitpack.
+See our [addendum](README_Add_GitHubPackages.md) and then return to this README at "Main module build.gradle".

+Note: Jitpack no longer works for new builds.
+The instructions for Jitpack were:
 In the main project `build.gradle` file add the following:

 ```gradle